Low-cost carrier: Simplicity

 Airlines often offer a simpler fare scheme, such as selling only one-way tickets.
 Typically fares increase as the plane fills up, which rewards early reservations.
 In Europe (and early in Southwest's history) luggage is not transferred from one flight to another, even if both flights are with the same airline.
 This saves costs and is thought to encourage passengers to take direct flights.
 Tickets are not sold with transfers, so the airline can avoid responsibility for passengers' connections in the event of a delay.
 Low-cost carriers often have a sparse schedule with one flight per day and route, so it would be hard to find an alternative for a missed connection.
 Modern US-based low-cost carriers generally transfer baggage for continuing flights, as well as transferring baggage to other airlines.
 Many airlines opt to have passengers board via stairs, since jetways generally cost more to lease.

 Often, low-cost carriers fly to smaller, less congested secondary airports and/or fly to airports during off-peak hours to avoid air traffic delays and take advantage of lower landing fees.
 This is why Ryanair flies to Gatwick Airport, Luton Airport, and Stansted Airport in the London area and how easyJet can fly to Paris-Charles de Gaulle, and Amsterdam Airport Schiphol.
-In London's case however, low-cost carriers would not be able to use Heathrow as the airport is running at near capacity, so there is no room to build a base.
+In London's case, however, low-cost carriers would not be able to use Heathrow as the airport is running at near capacity, so there is no room to build a base.
 The airlines tend to offload, service and re-load the aircraft (turnaround) in shorter time periods and do not wait for late passengers, allowing maximum utilization of aircraft.

-Many ULCC and LCC have very strict baggage policy, prompting a majority of passengers to buy extra luggage or to pay for a higher-class priority.
+Many ULCCs and LCCs have very strict baggage policy, prompting a majority of passengers to buy extra luggage or to pay for a higher-class priority.
 The addition of such "extra services" potentially costs the customer more than buying a full-service ticket.